d-dof/survey_in_m2/survey_in_m2.md

 <a name="grandvalet2005"> </a>[38] Yves Grandvalet and Yoshua Bengio.
 Semi-supervised learning by entropy minimization.
 In *Advances in Neural Information Processing Systems*, pages 529–536, 2005.

 <a name="zhu2003"> </a>[39] Xiaojin Zhu, Zoubin Ghahramani, and John D Lafferty.
 Semi-supervised learning using gaussian fields and harmonic functions.
 In *Proceedings of the 20th International Conference on Machine learning*, pages 912–919, 2003.

+<a name="oliver2018"> </a>[40] Avital Oliver, Augustus Odena, Colin A Raffel, Ekin Dogus Cubuk, and Ian Goodfellow.
+Realistic evaluation of deep semi-supervised learning algorithms.
+In *Advances in Neural Information Processing Systems*, pages 3235–3246, 2018.